lanl/ssys/paper/paper.md

 # Quality control

 The package includes more than 200 unit tests covering parsing, recasting, validation, and CLI functionality.
-Test suites include more than 100 models.
+Integration tests entail transformation and validation of more than 100 models.

 # BioModels database benchmark